instructlab/instructlab/docs/gpu-acceleration.md

 CMAKE_ARGS="-DLLAMA_METAL=on" pip3 install --force-reinstall --no-cache-dir llama-cpp-python
 ```

-Once that package is installed, recompile `lab` with `pip3 install .` and skip
+Once that package is installed, recompile `ilab` with `pip3 install .` and skip
 to the `Testing` section.

 ### Testing

 Test your changes by chatting to the LLM.
-Run `lab serve` and `lab chat` and
+Run `ilab serve` and `ilab chat` and
 chat to the LLM.
 If you notice significantly faster inference, congratulations!
 You've enabled GPU acceleration.
-You should also notice that the `lab generate`
+You should also notice that the `ilab generate`
 step will take significantly less time.
 You can use tools like `nvtop` and
 `radeontop` to monitor GPU usage.